MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-24-Uniform-Relocation-Assistance-Real-Property-Acquisition-Federal-Federally-Assisted-Programs/subpart-B-Real-Property-Acquisition/section-24.102.md

 (A) When an appraisal is determined to be unnecessary, the agency shall prepare a waiver valuation.

 (*1*) Waiver valuations are not appraisals by definition in this part (*See* § 24.2).
-Persons preparing or reviewing a waiver valuation are precluded from complying with Standards Rules 1, 2, 3, and 4 of the “Uniform Standards of Professional Appraisal Practice,” as promulgated by the Appraisal Standards Board of The Appraisal Foundation1 (*see* appendix A to this part, sections 24.102(c) and 24.103(a).)
+Persons preparing or reviewing a waiver valuation are precluded from complying with Standards Rules 1, 2, 3, and 4 of the “Uniform Standards of Professional Appraisal Practice,” as promulgated by the Appraisal Standards Board of The Appraisal Foundation 1 (*see* appendix A to this part, sections 24.102(c) and 24.103(a).)

 1 Uniform Standards of Professional Appraisal Practice (USPAP).
 Published by The Appraisal Foundation, a nonprofit educational organization.
 Copies may be ordered from The Appraisal Foundation.